adobhal95/PokeData-Pipeline/README.md

 ![Data pipeline architecture diagram](pokemon-pipeline.png "Architeture Diagram")

 1. The data source for this project is the [PokeAPI](https://pokeapi.co/docs/v2), from which data will be ingested.
 The API provides multiple endpoints, each offering different categories of Pokémon-related data.
 Incoming data will be in JSON format.
-2. The ingestion will be performed as a daily batch process using Dataproc with Apache Spark.
+2. The ingestion will be performed as a daily batch process using python.
 3. Data collected from the API endpoints is stored in a GCS data lake in the following structure and format:

 ```